How to watch this year's Oscar nominees

 - Number of nominees: 1 (Best Animated Feature Film)

-- Synopsis: “Luca” tells the story of a sea monster boy who has the ability to transform into a human when on land, but his parents strongly forbid it — making him all the more curious of what else could be out there.
+- Synopsis: “Luca” tells the story of a sea monster boy (voiced by Jack Dylan Grazer) who has the ability to transform into a human when on land, but his parents strongly forbid it — making him all the more curious of what else could be out there.

 - Runtime: 1 hour, 35 minutes